-However, for these cases when only one badge exceeded a standard deviation of 1.4, the companion badges were available and were used for determining the quarterly doses.
-A deviation occurred in the first quarter that involved a large number of TLD results which had high standard deviations.
-To minimize data loss, only the results from elements 3 and 4 were used to determine dose.
+However, for the cases when only one badge exceeded a standard deviation of 1.4, the companion badges were available and were used for determining the quarterly doses.
 The badges exceeding the self-imposed limit were visually inspected under a microscope and the glow curve and test results for the anneal data and the element correction factors were reviewed.
 No reason was evident for the high standard deviation.